 Evidence is sometimes intentionally altered, lost, or destroyed in high-stakes truck accident cases.
 You may prevent this unlawful conduct by taking prompt legal action after a crash.
 However, a party that tampers with evidence can face sanctions if it is brought to the attention of the court.
 Possible penalties include an adverse jury instruction and the exclusion of expert testimony.

 If your relative died in a collision caused by someone else’s negligence, you can seek damages through a wrongful death lawsuit.
-You may be able to get compensation for your loved one’s medical bills and funeral costs, as well as other damages based on your relationship to the deceased person, but you must file your claim within two years.South Florida Lawyers Assisting Victims of Big Rig Crashes
+You may be able to get compensation for your loved one’s medical bills and funeral costs, as well as other damages based on your relationship to the deceased person, but you must file your claim within two years.West Palm Beach Lawyers Assisting Victims of Big Rig Crashes

-At Frankl & Kominsky, we aggressively pursue injury claims on behalf of South Florida victims and their families.
+At Frankl Kominsky, we aggressively pursue injury claims on behalf of West Palm Beach victims and their families.
 Our big rig crash attorneys have substantial experience handling catastrophic and complex accident cases.
 We can investigate the scene, consult with experts, and move quickly to secure evidence.
 We will work to assert your right to the appropriate level of compensation for your injuries.
-Our clients come from communities throughout the state, including Deerfield Beach, Coral Springs, and Miami.
+Our clients come from communities throughout the state, including Lake Worth, Palm Beach Gardens, and Delray Beach.
 For a free consultation, call us at (855) 800-8000 or contact us online.
 We are fluent in Spanish and Creole.